 You will need to provide evidence of the risk with a court order, injunction or an attestation from a qualifying officer (police officer or social services/social work officer).
-Please note that you cannot apply for anonymous registration online at this time.

 Which details appear on the Register?

-The only details that appear on the Register are your name, address and a marker that determines which Elections you can vote in.
+The only details that appear on the Register are your name, address and a marker that determines which elections you can vote in.
 If you are under 18, the date of your 18th birthday will also be shown.

 What do I do if I move home?

-When you move you need to re-register to your new address.
+When you move you need to re-register at your new address.
 If you have registered since you moved to your new home, you do not need to register again.
 When you register you can provide your previous address so that your new local authority can make sure you're removed from the register at your old address.